 How to reduce quality losses occurring due to start-up rejects?

-To reduce rejects after changeovers operators need to know how to change equipment settings as precisely as possible, avoiding trial and error approach.
+To reduce rejects after changeovers operators need to know how to change equipment settings as precisely as possible, avoiding a trial and error approach.
 Technology can help by saving the settings for each type of product.

 For less obvious causes of rejects, automated production tracking helps to reveal patterns among problems.